n-brindley/aurora-scale-sizes/README.md

 Aurora scale sizes:

 A heuristic approach using a combination of gaussian mixture models and existing image processing techniques to get scale-dependent power in aurora.
 This method has certain advantages over FFT and wavelet methods, but has no mathematical basis.
-It has adjustable parameters to increase/decrease robustness to noise at the expense of decreased/increased detection of subtle structures.
-We recommend sigma clipping images to remove stars prior to using the algorithm, but the de-noising has a good chance of removing them.
+It has adjustable parameters to increase/decrease robustness against noise at the expense of decreased/increased detection of subtle structures.

 Advantages: